mairon-lima/Cell-segmentation/README.md

 The codes in this repository belong to the methodology in the manuscript entitled 'Sub-micro scale cell segmentation using deep learning'.
 We implemented various types of U-nets including training from scratch and transfer learning for cell segmentation at sub-micro scale [1,2].
 We distribute our codes with a GNU GPLv3 license.

 train_valid*.ipynb files are the jupyter notebook files that shows the codes and results of the training and validation process. vXXX shows the version of each file.
 In each version, we validate performance of a specific model with different network depths, loss functions, transfer learning, and input image modalities.
 We used 5-fold cross-validation.
-The train_validation_performance_results.xlsx file shows which file version is associated with the cross-validation situation.
+The valid_performance_results.xlsx file shows which file version is associated with the cross-validation situation.
 Performance values are provided for each validation fold separately in the table columns (val_dice1, val_dice2 etc.) [3-13].

 modelXLHzc* are the U-net model creation files that has 'X' network depth. modelUnetVGG16, modelUnetVGG19, and modelUXception are the U-net model creation files that have coefficients from the VGG16, the VGG19, and the Xception networks [14-17].